wkbin/AdbFileManager/README.md

 - 📥 **File Transfer** - Support for downloading files from and uploading files to devices
 - 🌓 **Dark/Light Theme** - Toggle between dark and light themes for comfortable viewing in any environment
 - 📄 **File Creation** - Create new text files with custom content directly on the device
+- 🔍 **File Search** - Search for files and directories within the current directory
+- 🔄 **Advanced Sorting** - Sort files by name, type (folders first or files first), date, and size in ascending or descending order

 ## 🔧 Technology Stack